 Since 2014, we have developed relationships with farmers within the Burmese and Bhutanese communities in Nashville.
 Many were farmers in their country of origin and participate in Growing Together as a way to utilize their extensive farming knowledge and skill sets to earn personal income.

 The farmers grow on 1.5 acres that we lease from Christ Lutheran Church on Haywood Lane in South Nashville.

 Where does the money go?

-Monies earned through Growing Together sales go directly to the farmers themselves.
-A small administrative fee is taken from select sales outlets, but every other penny earned goes back to the farmer that grew the food.
-Each farmer manages his or her own micro-enterprise to earn supplemental income from what he or she grows.
+Money earned through Growing Together sales go directly to the farmers themselves.
+The Nashville Food Project charges a small fee to farmers to participate in the program and to utilize TNFP-sponsored market outlets, and every other penny earned goes back to the farmer that grew the food.
+Each farmer manages his or her own micro-enterprise to earn personal income from what he or she grows.

 What kind of vegetables do farmers grow?